Dental PPC: ROI, Setup & Agency Guide (2026)

 Two more red flags that don't require a question.
 If an agency asks for a 12-month contract before you've seen any results, that protects them, not you.
 And if their reporting shows impressions, clicks, and cost but not "new patient calls from PPC" as a specific line item, they're not measuring what matters.
 You should be able to open a monthly report and see exactly how many new patients PPC brought in and what each one cost.
 Anything less is decoration.

 Related: Already comparing agencies?
-Here's how to evaluate them → Best Dental Pay Per Click Company in 2026: How to Choose
+Here's how to evaluate them → How to Choose a Dental PPC Company: 2026 Buyer Guide

 How Much Should a Dental Practice Actually Spend on PPC?